-- 1. Western cavesson on the bridle (braided or plain) with space for two fingers between the cavesson and horse's jowl.
+- Western Cavesson on the bridle (braided or plain) with space for two fingers between the cavesson and horse's jowl.
 No metal, studs, or rigid material may be part of the cavesson.
-No flash, figure-8, or dropped nose bands. - 2.
-Bits/bridles that may be used on horses of any age: - A. Snaffle bit (as defined in Western Appointments). - B. Hackamore (Bosal, as defined in Western Appointments). - C. Bitless bridle.
-Must be Western style made of leather or leather like material. - 3.
-Breastplate and/or crupper. - 4.
-One whip no longer than 47.2 inches (120cm) including lash. - 5.
-Reins: - A. With snaffle bit: loop/connected reins, split reins, buckled reins, mecate reins, or Romal reins without a popper; two hands must be used with any of these combinations. - B. With bosal: Horsehair, rope reins and mecate reins; two hands must be used.
-The mecate can be tied to the saddle horn or held by the rider. - C. With curb: Romal reins or Split reins.
-When using a curb with Romal reins, only one hand is allowed; when using split reins, one or two hands are allowed. - 6.
-Hand position on reins: - A. At the end of the Free Walk or Free Jog, riders using split reins held in one hand may use the free or offhand to pull the reins back to the desired length.
+No flash, figure 8, or dropped nosebands. - O Bits/Bridles that may be used on any age of horse: - o Snaffle bit (defined in western tack) - o Hackamore (defined in western tack) - o Bitless Bridle.
+Must be western style and made of leather or leather like materials - Breastplate and/or crupper - One whip no longer than 47.2 inches including lash - o Reins - With snaffle: loop/connected reins, split reins, buckled reins, mecate reins, or Romal reins without a popper; two hands must be used with any of these combinations. - o With Hackamore: Horsehair, rope reins and mecate reins; two hands must be used.
+The mecate can be tied to the saddle horn or held by the rider. - o With Curb: Romal reins or Split reins.
+When using a curb with Romal reins, only one hand is allowed; when using split reins, one or two hands are allowed. - Hand Position on Reins

+At the end of the Free Walk or Free Jog, riders using split reins held in one hand may use the free or offhand to pull the reins back to the desired length.
 Riders using Romal reins may use the hand using the Romal to alter the tension or length of the reins from the bridle to the reining hand.